redis/redis-doc/topics/replication.md

 This is useful in case of upgrades.
 When this is needed, it is better to use the `SHUTDOWN` command in order to perform a `save & quit` operation on the slave.

-It is not possilbe to partially resynchronize a slave that restarted via the AOF file.
+It is not possible to partially resynchronize a slave that restarted via the AOF file.
 However the instance may be turned to RDB persistence before shutting down it, than can be restarted, and finally AOF can be enabled again.